Garlic Facts! What do You Know About Garlic?

 The name "Chicago" may have originated from a Native American word for wild garlic that grows near Lake Michigan – chicagaoua.
 The main evidence for the garlic theory is found in the journal of Henri Joutel, a companion of de la Salle’s, who wrote this entry in 1687:

 We arrived at a place which is named Checagou, which, according to what we learned, has taken its name from the quantity of garlic which grows in this district, in the woods … a species of garlic in quantity which is not entirely like that of France, having its leaf broader and shorter, and is also not so strong, though its taste closely approaches it but is not like the little onions or the onion of France.
 (Carl J Weber, 1998).

 This wild garlic plant, also known as ramps, is the Allium tricoccum.
 Ramps grow across the United States and, when crushed, reveal an odor similar to garlic, onions, or leeks.
-Though, those that have tasted the ramps, state it taste more like onions.
+Though, those that have tasted the ramps, state it tastes more like onions.
 Ramps were a popular food in spring, and it is believed that Native Americans in the area now known as Chicago, used ramps to make cold medicines, suaves, and a cream to ease itchy insect stings.

 Some historians state that there were many native American words that sounded like "Chicago".
 It is also likely that “Shikaakwa” was the word or name given to a stream near present-day Chicago.
 It was the wooded banks along this braided stream and watershed where the wild garlic or “smelly onions” grew.